DanielVesterbaek/launch-control-documentation/docs/source/manual-gearbox.rst

 Headlights will automatically be rigged if detected in the model.
 If not, you can manually parent them to the "body" of the vehicle.

-Different texture presets can be picked for the light beam
+Different texture presets can be picked for the light beam.
 Low Beam and High Beam can be toggled and more settings can be dialed in.

 .. _skidmarks: